Ethics Before the Mind

 The surfer as metaphor

 A lot of metaphors point to this.
-Consider the sense of a surfer.
-I have never actually stood on a board or surfed a wave, but it is a good metaphor because we can all intuitively relate to the sense of what that would be like, even if we have never surfed.
+The sense of a surfer is a good one.
+Even if we have never stood on a board or surfed a wave, we can all intuitively relate to the sense of what that would be like.
 There is a lot of movement happening.
 There is a feeling of doing it, and simultaneously there is a present seeing, an observing of that doing, where one is not the one doing.
-Both happen at the same time.
+Those two things happen at the same time.

-We have all experienced this in different ways, especially with our hobbies or in moments where we felt deep well-being.
-And so we pursue the hobbies.
+We have all experienced this in different ways, especially through our hobbies or in moments where we felt deep well-being.
+And so we pursue those hobbies.
 But we can also realize that what we taste in those moments is always possible.